joemoose/dungeoneers.d20/docs/character.md

 - **Ranger**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, helmet, shortbow and a quiver of arrows, loyal animal companion, and 10 coins
 - **Rogue**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, two daggers, helmet, and 10 coins
 - **Scholar**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, a bottle of fine wine, a bag of books, a spell tablet, and 10 coins.

-!!! note

-	See the [Appendix](appendix-d-archetypes.md) for more character archetypes and their starting equipment.

 ## Step 7: Introductions